 This morning I walked my dog at 5am.
 It was dark, clear, and bright.
-During my walk I heard a bird singing… I did not see the bird but looked up and followed the sound.
+During my walk a bird was singing.
+Looked up, followed the sound but did not see the bird.
 In that moment, I was aware of all that was around me and breathed a sigh of gratitude for nature and my presence in it.

 Every year I select a leadership skill to focus on for the following year.
 This year the skill is Awareness – To Be Aware.
 This is not a phrase that is written on a “to-do” list, instead it is at the top of my “to be” list.